open-company/open-company-storage/README.md

 #### Java

-Your system already has Java 12+ installed.
+Your system may already have Java 12+ installed.
 You can verify this with:

 ```console
 java -version